frankuman/5imFortress/README.md

 }
 ```

-Remember that these are modifyiable but have not been tested on public ip addresses.
+Remember that these are changeable but have not been tested on public ip addresses.

 ## Usage
 1. Open a web browser and go to the login page (e.g., http://your_hmi_ip:your_hmi_port).